PartnershipOnAI/safelife/README.md

 # SafeLife

 *Note: this is a work in progress!
-SafeLife is currently in beta.
+A version 1.0 release is expected in late November, along with an accompanying paper and announcement.
 Any comments/questions/concerns should either be opened as GitHub issues or be directed to carroll@partnershiponai.org*

 SafeLife is a novel environment to test the safety of reinforcement learning agents.
 The long term goal of this project is to develop training environments and benchmarks for numerous technical reinforcement learning safety problems, with the following attributes:

 * Controllable difficulty for the environment
 * Controllable difficulty for safety constraints
-* Procedurally generated levels with richy adjustable distributions of mechanics and phenomena to reduce overfitting
+* Procedurally generated levels with richly adjustable distributions of mechanics and phenomena to reduce overfitting

-The initial SafeLife 0.1 Beta (and the roadmap for the next few releases) focuses at first on the problem of side effects: how can one specify that an agent do whatever it needs to do to accomplish its goals, but nothing more?
+The initial SafeLife version 0.1 (and the roadmap for the next few releases) focuses at first on the problem of side effects: how can one specify that an agent do whatever it needs to do to accomplish its goals, but nothing more?
 In SafeLife, an agent is tasked with creating or removing certain specified